 This may appear straightforward, yet no modern machine can equal the complexity of human intellect.
 Computers excel at applying rules and carrying out tasks, yet what is a very simple ‘activity’ for a person may be enormously complicated for a computer.

-Carrying a tray of drinks through a packed bar and bringing them to the proper client, for example, is something waiters perform on a daily basis, but it is a sophisticated decision-making exercise based on a huge amount of data being transferred between neurons in the human brain.
+Carrying a tray of drinks through a packed bar and bringing them to the proper client, for example, is something waiters perform on a daily basis.
+Still, it is a sophisticated decision-making exercise based on a huge amount of data being transferred between neurons in the human brain.

 Computers aren’t quite there yet, but machine learning and deep learning are steps in the right direction: evaluating massive amounts of data and making decisions/predictions based on it with as little human interaction as possible.